 Could NaNo help the world’s worst procrastinator?
-Or did it flop worse than a drunk and boneless chicken?
+Or did it flop worse than a boneless chicken?

 Three tips I’ve learned from great authors.
 Share and enjoy!